 Spar Nord operates in Denmark and is subject to the European Union Bank Recovery and Resolution Directive, which we consider an operational resolution regime.
-In accordance with our methodology, we therefore apply our Advanced LGF analysis to Spar Nord's liabilities, considering the risks faced by different debt and deposit classes across the liability structure should the bank enter resolution.

-In our Advanced LGF analysis, we take a forward looking view on how the bank's balance sheet will evolve over the next 12-18 months.
+In accordance with our methodology, we apply our Advanced LGF analysis to Spar Nord's liabilities, taking into account the risks faced by different debt and deposit classes across the liability structure should the bank enter resolution.
+In our Advanced LGF analysis, we take a forward-looking view on how the bank's balance sheet will evolve over the next 12-18 months.

 For the analysis, in line with our standard assumptions, we assume residual tangible common equity of 3%, losses post failure of 8% of tangible banking assets, a 25% runoff in junior wholesale deposits, a 5% runoff in preferred deposits and we assign a 25% probability to deposits being preferred to senior unsecured debt.
-We assume, however, that just 10% of deposits will be treated as junior.
+We assume that just 10% of deposits will be treated as junior.
 This reflects the bank's more retail-based deposit structure.
-Our forward looking LGF takes into account our assessment of MREL and the needed issuances of senior non-preferred debt.
-Our assessments include that with an average growth in the balance sheet of more than 4% annually, Spar Nord will need to have more than DKK 6 billion in eligible liabilities outstanding at the end of 2022.
-We expect that Spar Nord will fulfill the requirement by issuing senior non-preferred debt.
+Our forward-looking LGF analysis takes into account our assessment of MREL and the needed issuances of senior non-preferred debt.
+Our assessments include that with an average growth in the balance sheet of more than 4% annually, Spar Nord will need to maintain DKK6-7 billion in eligible liabilities outstanding as of year-end 2022.
+We expect Spar Nord will fulfill the requirement by issuing senior non-preferred debt.

-Spar Nord's A1 deposit and P(A1) senior unsecured ratings incorporate three notches of rating uplift from the bank's baa1 adjusted BCA, reflecting an extremely low loss given failure.

-The bank's A3 junior senior unsecured ratings are positioned one notch above the bank's Adjusted BCA, indicating a low loss-given-failure.
-Our LGF analysis indicates a high loss-given-failure for subordinated debt, leading us to position the rating at (P)Baa2, one notch below the bank's Adjusted BCA.

-The bank's subordinated programme rating is assigned a (P)Baa2 rating, one notch below the BCA, while the LGF indicates a zero notching.
+Spar Nord's A1 deposit and P(A1) senior unsecured ratings incorporate three notches of rating uplift from the bank's baa1 Adjusted BCA, reflecting an extremely low loss given failure.
+The bank's A3 junior senior unsecured ratings are positioned one notch above the bank's Adjusted BCA, indicating a low loss given failure.
+Our LGF analysis indicates a high loss given failure for subordinated debt, leading us to position the rating at (P)Baa2, one notch below the bank's Adjusted BCA.
+The bank's subordinated programme rating is assigned a (P)Baa2 rating, one notch below the BCA, while the LGF analysis indicates a zero notching.
 The negative adjustment incorporates our forecasts of lower levels of subordination as the balance sheet grows.